 One of the most significant and distinctive features of the IB Primary Years Programme is the way it is structured around six transdisciplinary themes.
 These themes are about issues that have meaning for, and are important to, all of us.
 The programme offers a balance between learning about or through the subject areas and learning beyond them.

 The six themes of global significance create a transdisciplinary framework that allows your child to "step up" beyond the confines of learning within subject areas.
-They are:

 - Who we are

 - Where we are in place and time